 Volunteer opportunities at Chizuk Amuno range from aiding the poor, feeding the hungry, and visiting the sick, to helping with the needs of our synagogue and schools.
 Each represents a chance to perform a mitzvah, an essential element of Jewish observance.
 Each enriches the meaning of everyday interactions and relationships.

-Unless contact information is listed, for more information or to volunteer, please contact Rabbi Debi Wechsler, ext.
-231, or email@example.com or Cheryl Snyderman, ext.
+For more information or to volunteer, unless contact information is listed, please contact Rabbi Debi Wechsler, ext.
+231 or email@example.com, or Cheryl Snyderman, ext.
 300 or firstname.lastname@example.org.
 We welcome your participation.

-Keep a stretch of Greenspring Avenue clean with quarterly clean ups of roadside litter with Chizuk Amuno Brotherhood.
-Contact Irwin Golob at 410-560-7422.
+Perform the mitzvah of shmirat adamah, protecting the earth by keeping a stretch of Greenspring Avenue clean with quarterly clean-ups of roadside litter.
+Co-sponsored by Chizuk Amuno Brotherhood.
+To participate, contact Irwin Golob, 410-560-7422.

 Art with a Heart

-Hands on art activities to benefit the Baltimore Community and to enhance the lives of people in need through visual arts.
+Take part in hands-on art activities to benefit the Baltimore community and to enhance the lives of people in need through visual arts.
 Ages 8 and up.
-To participate, text Deb Charles, 443-386-1324.
+To participate, contact Claire Freeland, email@example.com or 410-615-7960.

-Twice a year our Sisterhood spear heads a project to donate adult business attire for community agencies that directly assist men and women seeking employment.
+Twice a year our Sisterhood spearheads this event.
+Donate adult business attire for community agencies that directly assist men and women seeking employment.

 Assist with the collection and distribution of canned and nonperishable food prior to Passover and Yom Kippur.
-Food donations are distributed to community agencies with monetary donations going to the Kosher Food Fund and Ahavas Israel, among others.
+Food donations are distributed to community agencies and monetary donations go to kosher food funds serving clients in need of assistance.
+Please contact Cheryl Snyderman for further details.

-Maintain and enhance the benches and garden to be used for quiet reflection by congregants in the Matz Biblical Gardens.
-Contact Allen Brown at email@example.com.
+Maintain and enhance the benches and garden used by congregants and students for quiet reflection or outdoor learning in the Matz Biblical Gardens.

 Our Daily Bread